ak--47/mixpanel-import/README.md

 	bytesPerBatch: 2 * 1024 * 1024, //max # of bytes in each batch
 	strict: true, //use strict mode?
 	logs: false, //print to stdout?
+	streamFormat: 'json', //or jsonl... required if source is a Readable or Transform stream

 	//a function reference to be called on every record
 	//useful if you need to transform the data